-Opening Times: 30th April – 30th September Monday – Sunday (inclusive) 10.30am- 5.30 pm
+Open: 30th April – 30th September Monday – Sunday (inclusive) 10.30am- 5.30 pm

 We welcome groups throughout the year.

-Admission: Adults: €3.50, Families: €10.00 (2 Adults, 2 Children)
+- Families: €10.00 (2 Adults, 2 Children)

 - Children under 12 free

-Valentia Island heritage centre is a village museum nestled with in a charming 150-year-old schoolhouse.
+Valentia Island Heritage Centre is a village museum nestled within a charming 150-year-old schoolhouse.
 The museum, encapsulates in a unique and authentic way, the evolution through time of the many aspects of Valentia Island’s rich and fascinating history stretching over Millennia.

 Our largest exhibition is our Transatlantic Cable exhibition, Valentia being the site of the very first transatlantic cable uniting the ‘old world’ with the ‘new’ by submarine telegraph.
-Despite early failures, they persisted and in 1866 Brunel’s ‘Great eastern’ (the largest ship in the world at the time) laid the first successful Atlantic Telegraph between Valentia and Heart’s Content in Newfoundland.
+Despite early failures, they persisted and in 1866 Brunel’s ‘Great Eastern’ (the largest ship in the world at the time) laid the first successful Atlantic Telegraph between Valentia and Heart’s Content in Newfoundland.

 A visit to Valentia Island Heritage centre is a real treat, a cornucopia of island life and an excellent place to start your Valentia Island adventure.